griefertroll101/Yaml-model-files-for-LMS/README.md

 # Yaml Model Files For LMS
+Note: This is maintained by GrieferTroll in the LM Studio discord Please do not bother Yags or Yorkie they have better stuff to do.
+DM me if a issue is here or use the issues tab here.

 Plan to add MLX but may be a week or 2 before I do.